FORT ST. GEORGE

 Bastion currently housing the region's Secretariat and Legislative Assembly, with a divided section open to the public

-Built in the middle of the 17th century by the British East India Company, this bastion is named after Saint George, the patron saint of England.
+Built in the mid-17th century by the British East India Company, this bastion is named after St. George, the patron saint of England.
 The mast that tops it is still the highest in the country.
-The fort currently houses the Secretariat and the Legislative Assembly of Tamil Nadu.
-Its exterior architecture does not resemble a military defense building.
-It is said to be the oldest British building in India and was originally used as a trade and exchange centre.
-The color white was chosen to pay homage to Madras, which was then called "the white city".
+The fort currently houses the Tamil Nadu Secretariat and Legislative Assembly.
+Its exterior architecture bears no resemblance to a military defense building.
+Believed to be the oldest British building in India, it was originally used as a trade and exchange center.
+The color white was chosen as a tribute to Madras, then known as "the white city".
 The part of the fort open to the public is divided into two sections.

-St. Mary's Church was erected in 1680 and is the oldest Anglican church in India.
-The tombs in the courtyard are the oldest British headstones in the country.
-The pride of the British occupiers, they nicknamed their church "the Westminster Abbey of the East".
+St. Mary's Church was built in 1680 and is the oldest Anglican church in India.
+The tombs in the courtyard are the oldest British steles in the country.
+The pride of the British occupiers, they dubbed their church "the Westminster Abbey of the East".

-The Fort Museum displays rare collections from the British period and memorabilia from the French East India Company.
+The Fort's museum displays rare collections from the British period and memorabilia from the French East India Company.
 The building was constructed in 1795 to house the Bank of Madras.
-The statue in front of the museum represents Lord Cornwall with Tipu Sultan.
-The banquet hall was added in 1802 and now features portraits of the governors of Fort St. George and officials of the British regime.
+The statue in front of the museum depicts Lord Cornwall in the company of Tipu Sultan.
+The banqueting hall was added in 1802 and now features portraits of the governors of Fort St. George and officials of the British regime.
+No cash or credit card is accepted for admission; payment is by QR Code only (impractical for foreign tourists).

 Did you know?
 This review was written by our professional authors.